-Students are required to enroll in (12) units each quarter to be considered full-time, where classes are generally (4) units and seminar classes are (1- 2) units.
-During the first year, all units will be from classes and are generally taken for letter grades.
-Later years, students can enroll in classes and/or 1-12 Research units under your advisor (Res. units must be taken S/U).
-Students may create a new class by proposing it, finding someone to teach it, and getting 4 students to enroll.
+Students are required to enroll in a minimum of (12) units each quarter to be considered full-time, where classes are generally (4) units and seminar classes are (1- 2) units.
+During the first year, it is quite common for all units to be from classes.
+These are generally taken for letter grades, but some have options to be S/U, or may be required or better taken as S/U, e.g., SIOG 232 or SIOG 239.
+In later years, students typically enroll in many fewer classes and 1-12 Research units under their advisor (Res. units must be taken S/U).
+Students may create a new class under Special Topics by proposing it, finding someone to teach it, and getting a minimum of 4 students to enroll.
 Detailed descriptions of classes can be found in the online course catalog: www.ucsd.edu/catalog

 Research - First-year advisor(s)

 Students may engage in significant research during their first year Sept - June, but many find they need to primarily focus on classes.
 During the summer of their first year, students are expected to do research full-time in an area they wish to pursue and with the advisor they wish to do their dissertation work with.
 The summer project may or may not relate to their larger dissertation project.

 Many students attend the fall AGU meeting (in Dec.) during their first year often presenting a poster or oral presentation on their research.
 Students are encouraged to attend for the exposure to current research in Earth Science, and to help them learn what topics in Earth Science interest them most.
 Funding for travel may come from first year advisor(s) but is not guaranteed.
 Students interested in attended AGU should discuss options for travel funding with their advisor or their first-year mentoring committee.
 Subsequent conference attendance, during the first year or thereafter, is generally dependent on presentation of one's research.
 The fall AGU conference usually coincides with exam week or winter break, and so does not interfere with classes.